How to Make Beeswax Wax Melts

 Essential Oils vs Fragrance Oils

-Essential oils are easy to find and work well in most beeswax melt recipes.
 You can also purchase fragrance oils from crafting companies that are designed to work with melts.
+Read the labels carefully when buying to ensure you are getting the correct item.

-How Much Fragrance Oil to Use in Your Beeswax Melts
+How Much Fragrance Oil to Use in Your Beeswax Melts?

 The type of fragrance oil or essential oil used will play a role in the amount needed.
 Also, personal preference matters too – you may not want a strong scent.